MHickey2/Wannabe-Healthy/README.md

 -   [PostgreSQL](https://www.postgresql.org/) - Original Database - until Update of Heroku when migrations and a change of Database was required.
 -   [Elephant SQL](https://www.elephantsql.com/) – deployed project on Heroku uses an Elephant SQL database.
 -   [Draw.io](https://drawio-app.com/) - used for the database diagram.
--   [Iconify.Design](https://iconify.design/) -Icons used for the site
+-   [Iconify.Design](https://iconify.design/) - Icons used for the site.
+-   [LogoMaker](https://www.logomaker.com/) - For creating the Logo for the site.
 -   [Favicon.io](https://favicon.io) for making the site favicon.
 -   [tinyPNG](https://tinyjpg.com/) for image compression.
 -   [Figma](https://www.figma.com/)- used for making the wireframes for the site.